Sri Lanka

 Taprobane, Simhalan, Ceylon, Eelam … the country has had more names than I’ve had egg hoppers.
 (Well … not quite).

 The egg hopper, by the way, is Reason #3 in its own right to visit Sri Lanka.
 Picture your breakfast curry of choice, served in a bowl-shaped pancake, complete with baveuse egg nestled at the bottom.
-Cut into the yoke and marvel at liquid gold mingling with your spicy feast!
+Cut into the yoke and marvel as liquid gold mingles with your spicy feast!

 If that hasn’t transported you the 5,500 miles there already, imagine a colonial town nestled within 16th Century ramparts.
 Built by the Portuguese and occupied by the Dutch, much (but not all) of the town’s charm has resisted the influx of all-you-can-eat tourism (most of it, fortunately, passing through on day-trips).